 There is often a relationship between plagiocephaly and torticollis and one condition can make the other worse with many babies born with torticollis developing plagiocephaly as a result of this condition.

 If you suspect that your baby may have plagiocephaly, contact our team and book a free assessment with one of our clinical orthotists.
 We have over a decade of experience and knowledge and can provide you with specialist plagiocephaly advice and support throughout your baby’s treatment journey.
-Call our head office on 0330 100 1800 or contact us via the enquiry form to book an appointment at one of our clinics.
+Call our head office on 0330 100 1800 or book an appointment at one of our clinics using our online form.